Kennedy clan, celebrities attend Mary Kennedy's funeral

 John and Robert Kennedy were assassinated in the 1960s.
 JFK's son, John F. Kennedy Jr., died in a plane crash in 1999 along with his wife and sister-in-law.
 Two of Robert Kennedy's sons died unexpectedly: David Kennedy of a drug overdose in 1984 and Michael Kennedy in a 1999 skiing accident.

-Mary Kennedy's body arrived Saturday in a light-colored wood casket and was carried into the church by pallbearers including her three sons, Conor, Aiden and William Finbar.
+Mary Kennedy's body arrived Saturday in a light-collared wood casket and was carried into the church by pallbearers including her three sons, Conor, Aiden and William Finbar.

 Her daughter Kyra was listed in the funeral program as reading Psalm 42.
 Robert Kennedy Jr. was listed as delivering the eulogy, and Larry David, the U.S. producer and writer who co-created the television series "Seinfeld," was listed as offering remembrances.